alirumane/ali-backup/contact.md

 ### Contact me now

-Please feel free to reach out to me if you have any questions or suggestions, I will try to get you back.
+Please feel free to reach out to me if you have any questions or suggestions.
 Also you can just send me a friendly Hello!

+I apologize in advance if I take a really long time to respond, usually I don't take too long.

 ### CONTACT INFORMATION

 ATTN: Ali Rumane